 Golden Retrievers are considered one of the friendliest and most loyal dogs.
 Dreaming of Golden Retrievers is most likely a good omen about an important friendship.

 Doberman Pinchers symbolize your fears.
 It may also represent someone in your waking life who is giving you orders.
 Alternatively, the dream could indicate that you have your guard up.
-Perhaps you are protecting yourself a painful situation.
+Perhaps you are protecting yourself from a painful situation.

 A pack of dogs